What is Blockchain Technology Explained: Your Ultimate Guide

 1

-A user initiates a transaction, which could be a cryptocurrency transfer, a data record, or a smart contract execution.
-This transaction is broadcast to the network.
+A participant initiates a transaction, such as sending cryptocurrency or recording data.
+This transaction is then broadcast to the network of computers.

 2